-A great approach to achieve business outcomes, working in a team environment has many benefits.
+A great approach to achieving business outcomes, working in a team environment has many benefits.
 Not only is the effect of a combined effort greater than individual performances, but teamwork exposes you to different perspectives, and encourages communication and collaboration.

 The measure of success is different to every team.
-From the executive board in a corporate enterprise, to the creative department in a small agency, each team has their own purpose, goals, and objectives.
+From the executive board in a corporate enterprise to the creative department in a small agency, each team has their own purpose, goals, and objectives.
 They also have their own set of individuals who make up the team.
 Just think of the plethora of personalities, skill sets, and experiences; it is highly unlikely that two teams are the same.

 As a manager, your job is to steer your team towards achieving the end goal.
-This not only means coordinating the process that will meet your objectives within its required criteria and timeframe, but it also means having to consider and accommodate to the individuals involved.
+This not only means coordinating the process that will meet your objectives within its required criteria and timeframe, but it also means having to consider and accommodate the individuals involved.
 Achieve this kind of harmony, and you are well on your way to a fruitful result.

 Being tasked with the responsibility of guiding a team towards their target requires particular skills, especially if you’re going to be good at it.
 Traditionally, a manager’s job is to deal with the administration of the business, things like setting the strategy, organizing resources, and coordinating employees.
 But nowadays, it takes more than just being a tip-top organizer to manage a team successfully.

 You may often hear the terms ‘leader’ and ‘manager’ used inclusively, but there is actually a difference.
-By definition, a leader is someone who creates the vision, innovates, and focuses on the long-term overview, and a manager is the person who gathers the necessary tools and resources to set, measure, and accomplish the vision.
+By definition, a leader is someone who creates the vision, innovates, and focuses on the long-term overview, and a manager is a person who gathers the necessary tools and resources to set, measure and accomplish the vision.
 The leader is the one with the people skills, whereas the manager focuses on systems and structures.
 But away with that — we all know that for a manager to stand out, having leadership qualities is a must.
 (And it wouldn’t hurt a leader to know how to facilitate things!)

-Tips on how to manage a team successfully
+Tips on How to Manage a Team Successfully

 And now, for some team management techniques for you to try.